-Because the costs of providing the sewer service may increase over time, beginning July 1, 2016 and each July thereafter, the charge per ESU established in 2015/2016 shall be increased by the annual increase in the Consumer Price Index for Urban Wage Earners and Clerical Workers in the Los Angeles-Riverside-Orange County, CA Area (CPI), including all items as published by the US Bureau of Labor Statistics as of March 1 of each year, not to exceed two percent (2%) per year.
+Because the costs of providing the sewer service may increase over time, beginning July 1, 2016 and each July thereafter, the charge per ESU established in 2015/2016 shall be increased by the annual increase in the Consumer Price Index for Urban Wage Earners and Clerical Workers in the Los Angeles-Long Beach-Anaheim (this used to be referred to as Los Angeles-Riverside-Orange County, it is a continuous index linked to the previous index), CA Area (CPI), including all items as published by the US Bureau of Labor Statistics as of March 1 of each year, not to exceed two percent (2%) per year.
 The annual increases can only be authorized for a five year period.
 To increase the charge after the initial five year period, would require a new Proposition 218 hearing.